puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 For example, the setting to set the locale to "es-US" is:<br>
 `<enabled/> <data id="ApplicationLocaleValue" value="es-US"/>`

-## Create the OMA-URI for a recommended policy
+## Example: Create the OMA-URI for a recommended policy

 Defining the URI path for recommended policies depends on the policy you want to configure.